leocristofani/leonardo-20210522/QUESTIONS.md

 #### CSRF (Cross-site Request Forgery)

-In which the attacker tricks the user into clicking a link or submitting a form that performs a transaction in a system where the user is authenticated, usually with basic authentication of cookie.
-To prevent this kind of attach we should
+In which the attacker tricks the user into clicking a link or submitting a form that performs a transaction in a system where the user is authenticated, usually with basic authentication of a cookie.
+To prevent this kind of attach we should:

-- The server should not change data with a get request
+- Not let the server change data with a GET http requests
 - Use CSRF Token in forms
-- Restrictive CORS settings
+- Use restrictive CORS settings

 #### Third Party Assets

-We should be vigilant with the third party scripts that run inside our sites.
+We should be careful with the third party scripts that run inside our sites.
 Some things to take into consideration when using third party scripts:

 - Evaluate NPM projects on Github for popularity, contributors, comments, questions, etc. It's always recommended to stick to LTS versions
 - If we need to source scripts from a third party CDN, use the `integrity and crossorigin` attributes in the script tag